+What happens if ram is faster than motherboard?
 At some point, the quantity of RAM you have becomes more important than the type of RAM you have.
 After that, you will begin to notice a decline in profits.
 As long as you’re not a heavy user, going above 8GB isn’t a necessity.

 In some circumstances, a higher frequency and lower delay will yield superior outcomes.
 Depending on your operating system, you may also notice a difference.
 Changing from one to the other could be all your computer requires.

 The bigger the capacity, the more data applications can store.
 More apps can operate simultaneously in enormous capacities, and games can store more temporary data.In some cases, having more RAM is preferable.

 What Happens If Ram Is Faster Than Motherboard?